jfields4733/Jordan/-5MuxOfMux/Lecture.md

 ![1548174330165](1548174330165.png)

 Modules that are built on top of more primitive modules have their own constraints XDC different than the primitive modules.
 This means that all Vivado projects should have one XDC file.
-Complex projects use many constraint files and are manually tested.
-So multiple constraint files is a future topic.
+Complex projects use many constraint files and are automatically tested.
+How to manage multiple constraint files is a future topic.